What is Variance Analysis?

 Variance Analysis deals with an analysis of deviations in the budgeted and actual financial performance of a company.
-The causes of difference between the actual outcome and the budgeted numbers are analysed to showcase the areas of improvement for the company.
-At times, it is also a sign of unrealistic budgets and therefore in such cases budgets can be revised.
+The causes of the difference between the actual outcome and the budgeted numbers are analyzed to showcase the areas of improvement for the company.
+At times, it is also a sign of unrealistic budgets; therefore, budgets can be revised in such cases.

-A variance in management accounting may be favourable (costs lower than expected or revenues higher than expected) or adverse (costs higher than expected or revenues lower than expected).
-Either positive variance or negative variance is reflected negatively on the budgeting efficiency unless caused by extreme events.
+A variance in management accounting may be favorable (costs lower than expected or revenues higher than expected) or adverse (costs higher than anticipated or revenues lower than expected).
+Either positive variance or negative variance reflects negatively on the budgeting efficiency unless caused by extreme events.

 Variance Analysis Formula

 Read more at Variance Analysis Formula with Example

 Now, let us look at the need and importance of variance analysis: